hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

   - suunto
 image: https://c1.staticflickr.com/8/7306/15913318153_5c83812257_k.jpg
 ---
-Currently, there are two interesting GPS watches on the market which I would find quite useful hiking, backpacking or mountaineering and worth to compare - the Suunto Spartan Sport, Suunto Spartan Trainer Wrist HR and the Garmin Fenix 5X.
+Currently, there are two interesting GPS watches on the market which I would find quite useful hiking, backpacking or mountaineering and worth to compare - the Suunto Spartan Sport Wrist HR, Suunto Spartan Trainer Wrist HR and the Garmin Fenix 5X.
 Here are their features and differences.

 ---